 Cloaking

-Cloaking is a technique used in search engine optimisation where the content put forward to the search engine is actually a different version shown to the web user.
-It is considered a deceptive pratcie (black hat SEO) and could result in the site being banned or penalised.
+Cloaking is a technique used in search engine optimization where the content put forward to the search engine is actually a different version shown to the web user.
+It is considered a deceptive practice (black hat SEO) and could result in the site being banned or penalized.

 CMS

 The term CMS stands for Content Management System.
-It is basically web based computer software that allows publishing of content online.
+It is basically web-based computer software that allows the publishing of content online.
 The content can be edited and modified by the administrator.
-CMS have been designed to make it easier for a non-techincal user to make changes to their web based content.
+CMSs have been designed to make it easier for non-technical users to make changes to their web-based content.

 Content